 The Hotel Galvez is an operating business, so if you wish to check out the ghosts there, you need to check in.

 The Granbury Opera House is a registered historic landmark located in Granbury.
 In 2012, the building was renovated into a state-of-the-art theater.
 Off-Broadway productions are held in the renovated building.

 The story of the tall apparition dressed in black and wearing black boots is a bizarre tale.
 The ghost is said to be that John Wilkes Booth.
 Yes, the man who killed President Abraham Lincoln apparently escaped to Granbury, changed his name to John St. Helen and lived out his days there.
 This anomaly in history is explained with the tale that the man killed in the barn in Virginia was a look alike actor and not the infamous murderer of President Lincoln.
 As ghostly evidence, Ghost Lab, a Discovery Channel show, captured an EVP (Electronic Voice Phenomenon) of a man's voice claiming to be Booth.

 You can visit the Granbury Opera House by attending one of the productions.
 There is no information about the building being haunted or allowing paranormal investigations.

-- Strange white figures of women appearing in photos taken inside the house.
+- Strange white figures of women appearing in photos taken inside the house

-- Disembodied voices, phantom footfalls, and objects moving on their own are other strange happenings.
+- Disembodied voices, phantom footfalls, and objects moving on their own

 While The Grove is a private residence, it is also a tour home.
 You can visit The Grove and participate in a tour.
 Many people report having a paranormal experience or encounter while on the tour.